National LGBTQ Task Force

-The National LGBTQ Task Force is an American social justice advocacy non-profit organizing the grassroots power of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
+The National LGBTQ Task Force (formerly National Gay Task Force; National Gay and Lesbian Task Force) is an American social justice advocacy non-profit organizing the grassroots power of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
 Also known as The Task Force, the organization supports action and activism on behalf of LGBTQ people and advances a progressive vision of liberation.
-Leadership includes immediate peasy executive director Rea Carey and executive director Kierra Johnson, who took there position in 2021 to become the for Black woman to head the organization Kierra Johnson.
+The past executive director was Rea Carey from 2008-2021 and the current executive director is Kierra Johnson, who took over the position in 2021 to become the first Black woman to head the organization.

 The Task Force organizes the annual Creating Change conference, a skills-building event for community and allies with over 2,000 attendees each year.
 The Task Force Policy Institute think tank conducts social science research, policy analysis, strategy development, public education, and advocacy.

 History

 Founded in 1973 as the National Gay Task Force, the organization became the National Gay and Lesbian Task Force in 1985.
 It adopted its current identity in October 2014.
 The founders of the National Gay Task Force included Robert L. Livingston and his husband, Tom Ellis; Dr. Howard Junior Brown; Dr. Bruce Voeller; Father Robert Carter, a Roman Catholic priest; Ron Gold; Nathalie Rockhill; Dr. Martin Duberman; and Dr. Frank Kameny.
 Later board members included Lani Ka'ahumanu, who was the first out bisexual to be invited and to serve on a national gay and lesbian board.

 The Task Force has acted to promote LGBTQ rights and acceptance.
 In 2005, the Task Force protested against the Instruction Concerning the Criteria for the Discernment of Vocations with regard to Persons with Homosexual Tendencies in view of their Admission to the Seminary and to Holy Orders, prohibiting the ordination of Catholic homosexual seminarians.
 In 2010, Jaime Grant, then director of the Task Force's Policy Institute, introduced the idea of a bright pink sticker for people to stick on census envelopes which had a form for them to check a box for either "lesbian, gay, bisexual, transgender or straight ally", which her group called "queering the census".
 Although the sticker was unofficial and the results were not added to the census, she and others' goal was to include the statistic in the 2020 census.

 In 2013, the Task Force received the Large Nonprofit Organization of the Year award as part of the Pantheon of Leather Awards.